Michigan (MI) Nursing Degrees & Licenses

 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Michigan is home to some of the best nursing colleges in the nation.
-In fact, the U.S. News & World Report consistently ranks two Michigan-based universities in their top 100 nursing colleges list.
+In fact, the U.S. News & World Report consistently ranks two Michigan-based universities in its top 100 nursing colleges list.
 Nursing programs in Michigan colleges and universities include a robust selection of nursing degree options, ranging from bachelor’s and doctoral degrees.

 Several nursing colleges in Michigan offer online nursing courses to provide greater options for completing nursing education.
 The state is an excellent place to study nursing and is home to patient-care research initiatives.
 For example, the University of Michigan School of Nursing’s Healthcare Innovation Impact Program (HiiP) promotes “a culture of innovation” to improve and save lives.
 Michigan-based nursing programs prepare students for various nursing roles and enable them to become certified in specialty areas in patient care, gerontology, pediatric nursing, and many more.